 Beatrice received her BArch from the Università degli Studi di Roma La Sapienza, one of Europe’s oldest and largest universities.
 She earned an MArch from Ohio State University, and her Ph.D from the Università degli Studi di Genova.
 She has taught at and directed American architecture programs in Italy for decades and her architectural projects and research have been published and exhibited in many national and international venues.
 She co-taught a remote Cap Stone Interior Design studio for UNL students in the Spring of 2021 and the UNL Rome Program Design course in 2022.

 Scott Schlimgen, MArch

 Scott is an architect with an MArch II degree from the Harvard University Graduate School of Design and a BArch from the University of Arkansas.
 He founded Academic Initiatives Abroad and the AIA Rome Center in 2009.
 He has taught architecture for various American universities and has been teaching and running US study abroad programs in Italy since 1990.
 He co-taught a remote Cap Stone Interior Design studio for UNL students in the Spring of 2021 and the UNL Rome Program Methods course in 2022.

 Claudia Cremasco, MA

 Claudia is AIA’s Coordinator of Language Instruction and an award-winning language teacher with a Laurea in Literature from Rome’s La Sapienza University.
-Since 1988, she has taught and coordinated Italian language instruction at many universities in Italy and the USA, including Harvard University, Cal Poly State University and Northeaster University.
-She has been teaching Italian Language and Culture for the OU Rome Program in Architecture since it began in 2013.
+Since 1988, she has taught and coordinated Italian language instruction at many universities in Italy and the USA, including Harvard University, Cal Poly State University, the University of Oklahoma and Northeaster University.
+She taught the UNL Rome Program’s Italian course in 2022.

 15 Weeks in Italy